qjerome/magic-rs/python/README.md

 <!-- cargo-rdme start -->

-# Pymagic-rs: Pure Rust Python Bindings for File Type Detection
+# Pure Rust Python Bindings for File Type Detection

-`pymagic-rs` is a Python module that provides bindings to the [`magic-rs`](https://crates.io/crates/magic-rs) crate, allowing you to detect file types, MIME types, and other metadata using a pure Rust alternative to the C `libmagic` library.
+`pure-magic-rs` is a Python module that provides bindings to the [`pure-magic`](https://crates.io/crates/pure-magic) crate, allowing you to detect file types, MIME types, and other metadata using a pure Rust alternative to the C `libmagic` library.
 This module uses an **embedded magic database**, so everything works out-of-the-box with **no need** of a compiled database or magic rule files.

 ## Features
 - **Pure Rust implementation**: No C dependencies, easily cross-compilable for great compatibility